boudribila/A-comprehensive-list-of-70-AI-tools/README.md

 | Lumen5                                      | Lumen5 is a video creation platform designed for brands and businesses, making it easier to create high-quality videos for marketing and other purposes.            |   [Link](https://lumen5.com/)    |
 | Jenni                                      | Jenni is an AI-powered writing assistant that helps users improve their writing by providing suggestions for grammar, style, and more.            |   [Link](https://jenni.ai/)    |
 | Quinvio AI                                      | Quinvio AI is a video creation tool that uses AI assistance to help users create videos quickly and easily, without the need for extensive video editing skills.            |   [Link](https://www.quinv.io/ai)    |

+# 3️⃣ Contribution

+We would love your help in making this repository even better!
+If you know of an amazing AI tool that isn't listed here, or if you have any suggestions for improvement, feel free to [open an issue](https://github.com/boudribila/AI-Learning-Resources/issues) or [submit a pull request](https://github.com/boudribila/AI-Learning-Resources/pulls).

+Together, let's make this the best AI learning hub on GitHub! 🚀